Mirror Games Against an Open Book Player: Bob's Strategy Against an Open Book Alice

 We present a strategy for Bob that makes him win with probability close to half.
 Let $1 \leq k \leq n$ be a value that will be determined later (we will see that $k=0.4n$).
 Until turn $2k$ Bob chooses a number uniformly at random from those that have not been picked so far.

-Let $s$ be the actual set of used numbers and let $x\in\{0,1\}^m$ be the memory state of Alice after turn $2k$.
+Let $S$ be the random variable that represents the actual set of used numbers and let $x\in\{0,1\}^m$ be the memory state of Alice after turn $2k$.
 We will show that if Alice has low memory, then with high probability Bob can find a partition of the feasible sets $\mathcal{F}_x^{r_A}$ (Definition~\ref{def-feasible-sets}) into pairs.
 For every pair $(s_1, s_2)$ in the partition, (i) the two subsets $s_1$ and $s_2$ have similar conditional probabilities that they are the sets actually played given memory state $x \in \{0,1\}^m$ and randomness $r_A$, and (ii) the cardinality of the union of the pair is even.
-Namely, \begin{enumerate} \item $\Pr_{R_B}[S=s_1|X= x, R_A=r_A] \approx \Pr_{R_B}[S=s_2|X=x, R_A=r_A]$. \item $|s_1 \cup s_2| \textrm{ is even}$. \end{enumerate} Note that this partition does not depend on $s$, just on $R_A$ and $x$.
-But as we show w.h.p $s$ belongs to some pair in the partition, meaning that there exists $(s_1,s_2)$ in the partition s.t. $s \in \{s_1,s_2\}$.
+Namely, \begin{enumerate} \item $\Pr_{R_B}[S=s_1|X= x, R_A=r_A] \approx \Pr_{R_B}[S=s_2|X=x, R_A=r_A]$. \item $|s_1 \cup s_2| \textrm{ is even}$. \end{enumerate} Note that this partition does not depend on the actual set of used numbers, just on $R_A$ and $x$.
+But as we show w.h.p $s$ belongs to some pair in the partition, meaning that there exists $(s_1,s_2)$ in the partition s.t. $S \in \{s_1,s_2\}$.
 Bob's strategy after turn $2k$ is just to pick some number that has not been used and that is not in $s_1 \cup s_2$.

 We claim that since $|s_1 \cup s_2|$ is even, Alice must be the one that chooses the first value in $s_1\cup s_2$ after turn $2k$.
 Since $s_1$ and $s_2$ have similar probabilities, even if a ``little birdy" tells Alice about $s_1$ and $s_2$, she will not be able to differentiate between them in real-time.
-Namely, she does not know whether $s = s_1$ or $s = s_2$.
+Namely, she does not know whether $S = s_1$ or $S = s_2$.
 Therefore she loses with probability close to half.

 Note that after turn $2k$ Bob's strategy can be deterministic.
-For example pick the smallest number that has not been used and that is not in $s_1 \cup s_2$. \begin{claim} For every subset $s \subseteq \{1,2,...,2n\}$ and for every assignment $r_A$ to the random bits of Alice, if $|s| = 2k$ then
+For example pick the smallest number that has not been used and that is not in $s_1 \cup s_2$. \begin{claim} For every subset $s \subseteq \{1,2, \ldots ,2n\}$ and for every assignment $r_A$ to the random bits of Alice, if $|s| = 2k$ then

 \end{claim}